MicrosoftDocs/power-platform/power-virtual-agents/analytics-topic-details.md

 * [Impact Summary charts](#impact-summary-charts)
 * [Topic Volume by Day chart](#topic-volume-by-day-chart)

-## Topic Summary charts
+## Topic summary charts

-The Topic Summary charts summarize the topic's performance indicators for the specified time period and the percent change over the period.
+The Topic summary charts summarize the topic's performance indicators for the specified time period and the percent change over the period.

 Description | Details
 ----------- | -------